tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 bypassing the need to individually configure each program you use.
 This applies to fonts in your browser, Yomichan popups, Anki, etc.

-Create a config file at `~/.config/fontconfig/conf.d/99-japanese-fonts.conf`.
+Create a config file `~/.config/fontconfig/conf.d/99-japanese-fonts.conf`.
 The name of the file should always start with a two-digit number.
 Applications automatically find and read this file to discover available fonts and how they get rendered.